TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/1-Preqrequisites.rst

     Your operating system needs to provide a Bash terminal, many steps of this guide will be executed on the shell.

+    Even if you use another shell and adopt mentioned commands to your shell, TYPO3 core provided scripts requires bash and are written for bash, for example `Build/Scripts/runTests.sh`.

 5. Git client